dylanpatel78/DermaNet-Diagnostic-System/README.md

 This project was built using TensorFlow, Keras, OpenCV, and deployed via a simple Flask backend.
 The web interface is developed using React, and the entire project is hosted via GitHub Pages.

 ## Project Overview
-DermIdentify is a complete full-stack project that integrates:
+DermaNet is a complete full-stack project that integrates:

 * React frontend to upload images for analysis
 * Flask backend to process and predict skin conditions